Raspurrin/so_long/README.md

 The goal of the game is to collect all pickups and go through the exit and...
 Not get killed in the process.
 Usually this project is made with a top-down view, but I decided to make it a platformer instead!
-It should be able to run on any platform.
+It runs on Mac, Linux, and for Windows only the mandatory part works.
 If there are any issues with running it, refer to MLX42 for guidance.

 ## Bonus features
 - Smooth animations.